aws/aws-mwaa-local-runner/README.md

 ### Step two: Running Apache Airflow

-Run Apache Airflow using one of the following database backends.

 #### Local runner

 Runs a local Apache Airflow environment that is a close representation of MWAA by configuration.